yan-zaretskiy/eclair/README.md

 ## Building

 - Install Rust and Cargo.
 Refer to https://rustup.rs/ for rust installation;
+- Make sure you add the nightly Rust by running `rustup toolchain install nightly`;
 - Inside the repo run `cargo build --all-features` or `cargo build --all-features --release`;

 ## Running